SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Test Steps:to verify the username on the landing page and the sign-out button

-Pre-requistes: to be running the api on local system and to be logged in
+Pre-requisites: to be running the api on local system and to be logged in

 Author: Akshay

 Test Method: manual

 Pass/Fail Criteria: presence of username used to signin and the sign-out button and clicking it to sign out are the pass criteria.
-The absence of anyof two and unable to sign out are fail criterias.
+The absence of any two and unable to sign out are fail criteria.

 Test Case Id- TBL003

 Description: sign-in form implementation

 Test Steps: after going to sign-in page to verify the form has a textbox to collect a user name, the user name is required .The form a textbox to collect a password and the password is required and a button to submit the sign-in details.

-Pre-requistes: to be running the api on the system and to be on the sign-in page
+Pre-requisites: to be running the api on the system and to be on the sign-in page

 Author : Akshay

 Test Method: manual

 Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

 Test Case Id- TBL004

 Description: if correct combination of user id and password have been submitted, navigate to the Landing Page as signed in

 Test Steps: entering the username and password and clicking sign-in button

-Pre-requistes: to use the username and password of an already signed-in account
+Pre-requisites: to use the username and password of an already signed-in account

 Author : Akshay

 Test Method: manual

-Pass/Fail Criteria: failure to sign-in even after entering an already existing account and the absence of sign-in button are the failure criteria. successfull sign-in and transition to the landing page as signed-in is a pass criteria
+Pass/Fail Criteria: failure to sign-in even after entering an already existing account and the absence of sign-in button are the failure criteria. successful sign-in and transition to the landing page as signed-in is a pass criteria

 Test Case Id- TBL005

 Description: by entering an incorrect combination of user id and password have been submitted, display an appropriate message

 Test Steps: entering a pair of incorrect username and password and clicking sign-in button

-Pre-requistes: to run the api on system and be on sign-in page
+Pre-requisites: to run the api on system and be on sign-in page

 Author : Akshay